NSO-developer/nso-gitbook/cisco-staros/README-ned-settings.md

       Configure the time in seconds the NED will wait between each connect retry.

+    - connection ssh client <enum>

+      Configure the SSH client to use.

+      sshj  - The SSHJ based SSH client with support for many crypto features.

     - connection ssh host-key known-hosts-file <string>

       Path to openssh formatted 'known_hosts' file containing valid host keys.